chelseasfund/chelseasfund.org/_pages/litigation.md

 Wyoming.
-In response, we filed a [new lawsuit](/assets/files/2023-03-21_complaint.pdf) seeking to overturn this ban, as well as [a request](/assets/files/2023-03-17_motion.pdf) for a temporary restraining order blocking the ban until a court can rule on our case.
+In response, we filed a [new lawsuit](/assets/files/2023-03-21_complaint.pdf) seeking to overturn this ban, as well as [a request](/assets/files/2023-03-17_motion.pdf) for a temporary restraining order (TRO) blocking the ban until a court can rule on our case.
+On March 22nd, 2023, our TRO request was granted, allowing abortion to remain legal in Wyoming until the court can hear our case.
 We are awaiting the District Court's next steps in the case.

 ## Timeline